axsh/openvnet/docs/content/vnctl/filters.md

 * mode

 The type of filtering mode we want to used.
-Currently we are supporting static filtering, which opens/closes a port to a ip address for a specified protocol.
+Currently we only support static filtering, which opens/closes a port to a ip address for a specified protocol.

 * ingress-passthrough

-The default setting for incoming traffic.
-Default is set to false
+A flag that decides whether to drop or allow incoming traffic for matches with no static rule.
+The default setting is `false`.

 * egress-passthrough

-The default setting for outgoing traffic.
-Default is set to false
+A flag that decides whether to drop or allow outgoing traffic for matches with no static rule.
+The default setting is `false`.

 # filters static